-A delicious Canadian sweet, these No-Bake Peanut Butter Nanaimo Bars are a twist on the classic.
+A delicious Canadian sweet, these Peanut Butter Nanaimo Bars are a twist on the classic.
 The conventional custard filling is replaced with a creamy peanut butter layer in this classic no-bake treat.

 peanut butter nanaimo bars cut

 For those that aren’t familiar, Nanaimo Bars are a sweet Canadian treat, usually filled with a thick vanilla custard/pudding in the middle.
 They are named after the beautiful British Columbia city of Nanaimo, where they originated (pronounced “na-n_eye-mo”, emphasis on the middle syllable).
-Truth be told though, I’ve never really been a fan of that custard filling.
-So for years, I’ve been making a peanut butter version and since I no-baked up a batch over the weekend, I thought it was time I shared.

-The first is just to be conscious of keeping a nice sweet/salt balance.
+The first tip is just to be conscious of keeping a nice sweet/salt balance.
 You have several ingredient options here that may or may not include salt – the peanuts, the butter, the peanut butter.
 To keep that nice balance, you may need to add a bit of salt to the bottom and middle layers.
 This is particularly true with the peanut butter.
 While you can use any kind – smooth or crunchy, standard supermarket brand, natural or even homemade, the only thing I suggest is that you taste your peanut butter filling and add a bit of salt, if necessary.

 Secondly, I thought I’d pass on a little tip for cutting these bars.
 To avoid the chocolate layer cracking when you cut it, run your knife under hot water for 30 seconds or so, quickly wipe dry and then cut.
 It’s not foolproof, but it works a lot better than cutting cold.